CASH TRUTHS THAT AREN'T

 square feet construction.
 Obsolete strip malls are supplanted by

 big-box centers.
+During a commodity bust in 2016, with high corporate vacancy rates, there were calls to demolish or repurpose the stock of 35 year old sky scrapers.
 A study of non-residential buildings demolished in a US city found that almost 60% were for these reasons - not structual issues or fire or lack of maintenance.

 - Repairs and replacements frequently do not take place.
 The outstanding work piles up until in total it is more efficient to demolish the building.
 Building codes change, wiring necessary for the computer age changes, desirable window sizes get larger, etc.